 Docs in Thessaloniki is your cost effective fast track to the European and international documentary market, combining on-site and online market opportunities.
 In Thessaloniki you will develop your project, network with colleagues and pitch to financiers in a relaxed and constructive atmosphere.
 The Docs in Thessaloniki Digital Extension makes the pitched projects more accessible to financiers than ever before.
 And through the specially designed outreach program you will have an opportunity to find new ways of audience engagements.
-The deadline for submitting projects was January 5, 2018.
+The deadline for submitting projects is January 31, 2019.

 Docs in Thessaloniki consists of a five-day program, where 21 selected documentary projects will be developed, re-written and pitched to a panel of international financiers.
 For a selected group of top-projects the new outreach programme will offer you an opportunity to develop your outreach strategy, optimise distribution plans and enhance audience engagement.

 The first three days are focusing on development

 The participating project teams are working on their projects’ structure, style and focus of the content as well as the presentation and pitching techniques.
 This is done by working in small groups under guidance from international experts and through highly informative seminar sessions.
 At the end of the workshop each project is re-written and presented to the participating financiers in a 2-page presentation.
 The tutors of the workshop are:

 Paula Vaccaro, Producer, Pinball London, UK

 Flora Gregory, Independent Consultant, UK